 Cheque payments no longer accepted from 17 June 2021

-From 17 June 2021 Hauraki District Council will no longer accept cheques as a payment method, due to cheques being phased out by NZ banks.
+From 17 June 2021 Hauraki District Council are no longer accept cheques as a payment method, due to cheques being phased out by NZ banks.
 There are many other ways you can make a payment.
 Find out more...

 This page provides a search tool to find out how much your rates are, and links to information about methods to pay rates, when rate installments are due, property valuations, the rates rebate scheme, water rates, LIMs and an explanation of what your rates pay for.
 Rates are essential income to help meet the cost of all the services and facilities provided by the Hauraki District Council.

 Rates are a charge against a property (rating unit), based on the rateable capital value of the property and what the property is used for.
 Rates are invoiced in four instalments per year during August, November, February and May.
 We provide a number of different payment options including online credit card payments, direct debit and automatic payments as well as other standard methods.

 Rating valuations are set under the Rating Valuations Act 1998.
 Rating valuations are assigned to every property in New Zealand and updated every three years.
 Councils use Rating Values as one component in apportioning rates.

 Find your rates information in the Rating Information Database 2021/2022.

 Rates rebate scheme